 Let’s get real, I don’t make a lot of money.
 I work part time as a tutor and do a little freelance work (most of it unpaid) on the side.
 All told, I think I probably make about $17,000 a year.
 (The Petty Tumor likes to give me a heart attack by comparing that tiny number to the $50,000 a year I used to make in IT back in early 2016, then shame me for choosing to leave that giant salary to find happiness.
 The Petty Tumor is rotten.)

-Then I went to the SEC for my lesson on Friday and blurted it all out to TrainerM, as I’m wont to do whenever I have a horse related dilemma, and her immediate reaction was, “Do it.
+On Thursday I went to SEC for my lesson and blurted all of my thoughts out to TrainerM, as I’m wont to do whenever I have a horse related dilemma, and her immediate reaction was, “Do it.
 You ride more than almost anyone I know and if things change you can always sell him later.”

 So, here we are.
 It’s Monday.
 I’m here.
 He’s here.
 The sun goes up, the sun goes down.